Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Introduction

 \section{Introduction}

-The advancement of wireless communication technologies has fueled the booming growth of demand-responsive services offered by transportation network companies (TNCs), e.g., Uber, Lyft, Didi, and Ola.
-Ride-sharing is one of the most popular services in the market, as it matches drivers and passengers with similar spatiotemporal characteristics at short notice.
+The advancement of wireless communication technologies has fueled the booming growth of a spectrum of demand-responsive services offered by transportation network companies (TNCs), e.g., the driver may have a travel need \citep{wang2018stable,wang2019ridesourcing} or provide dedicated chauffeur service, while the passenger may share the ride with the driver only \citep{chen2019optimal,ozkan2020dynamic} or with one or more other passengers \citep{Daganzo2019Paper,bei2018algorithms}.

+In this paper, we focus on one of the popular services in the current market, chauffeured ride-pooling (also referred to as ride-splitting or shared taxi), e.g., UberPool, Lyft Line, and Didi ExpressPool.
+It serves multiple passengers with similar spatiotemporal characteristics in one ride.
 Individual participants may detour from their shortest paths, but they can potentially reduce their own costs by sharing the expenses with matched participants.
-At the societal level, properly operated ride-sharing services are expected to increase vehicle occupancy, alleviate congestion, and reduce emissions \citep{caulfield2009estimating,chan2012ridesharing,furuhata2013ridesharing,li2016empirical,yu2017environmental,alisoltani2021can}.
+At the societal level, properly operated ride-pooling services are expected to increase vehicle occupancy, alleviate congestion, and reduce emissions \citep{caulfield2009estimating,chan2012ridesharing,furuhata2013ridesharing,li2016empirical,yu2017environmental,alisoltani2021can}.

-In the literature, the term ride-sharing has been used broadly to represent a spectrum of similar services; e.g., the driver may have a travel need \citep{wang2018stable,wang2019ridesourcing} or provide dedicated chauffeur service, and the passenger may share the ride with the driver only \citep{chen2019optimal,ozkan2020dynamic} or with one or more other passengers \citep{Daganzo2019Paper,bei2018algorithms}.
-In this paper, we focus on chauffeured services that can be shared by more than one passenger (also referred to as ride-splitting or shared taxi), e.g., UberPool, Lyft Line, and Didi ExpressPool.